-- 13.1 Misuse of such sites in a manner that is contrary to this and other policies could result in action being taken. - 13.2 Serious breaches of this policy by a Council employee will amount to gross misconduct and will be dealt with in the way of the Disciplinary Policy ormay result in legal or police action. - 13.3 Serious breaches of this policy by councillors may result in a Code of Conduct complaint beingsubmitted against them to the Monitoring Officer at South Norfolk Council ormay result in legal or police action. - 13.4 Serious breaches of this policy bymembers of the public or members of any other organisation or company may result in legal or police action.
+- 13.1 Misuse of such sites in a manner that is contrary to this and other policies could result in action being taken. - 13.2 Serious breaches of this policy by a Council employee will amount to gross misconduct and may result in dismissal. - 13.3 Breaches of this policy by councillors may result in a Code of Conduct complaint being submitted against them. - 13.4 Serious breaches of this policy by councillors, members of the public or members of any other organisation or company may result in legal or police action.